-That means that the tuition you pay covers only about half of the cost of maintaining and enhancing the UCLA Law student experience.
+Tuition covers only about part of the cost of maintaining and enhancing the UCLA Law student experience.
 The more philanthropy that UCLA Law can count on, the less financial burden will fall on students.
-Future UCLA Law students will benefit from your gift, the same way that you have benefited from the generosity of those donors and alumni (and students!) who have come before you.
+Future UCLA Law students will benefit from your gift, the same way that you have benefited from the generosity of alumni and student donors who came before you.

-2. Class giving is standard practice across the board at our peer schools
+2. Student giving is standard practice across the board at our peer schools

-At most top tier law schools, class giving campaigns are well-established traditions, and many law school graduating classes achieve participation above 90%.
-Established in 2008, the class giving campaign at UCLA Law is still quite new, we are working to establish our own tradition.
+At most top tier law schools, class giving campaigns are well-established traditions, and many law school graduating classes achieve high participation rates each year.
+Although the class gift campaign at UCLA Law is still quite new, we are working to establish our own tradition.
 Our focus is participation and increasing awareness of the need to support UCLA Law as students not just as alumni.